shanm/Azure-App-Deployment/README.md

 # Azure-App-Service

-# To be followed the steps to deploy on development
+# Steps to be followed to set-up on development environment

 git clone https://github.com/shanm/Azure-App-Deployment.git # Clone the repository